hitochan777/wifi-probe-device-detector/README.md

 # wifi-probe-device-detector

-Detects devices' arrival and departure using WiFi probe request (MAC address or SSID)
+Detects devices' arrival and departure using WiFi probe request (MAC address or SSID) then uploads detected information to IoTHub.

 ## Requirements